 Does Working Out Before Bed Disrupt Your Sleep?

-There's no doubt that exercise, in general, is good for sleep.
-"Research shows that having a consistent exercise routine helps with various aspects of health, including helping you sleep better and more soundly", said Jason Machowsky, CSCS., exercise physiologist and board-certified sports dietitian.
+Still, there’s no doubt that exercise in general is good for sleep.
+"Research shows that having a consistent exercise routine helps with various aspects of health, including helping you sleep better and more soundly," said Jason Machowsky, C.S.C.S., exercise physiologist and board-certified sports dietitian.

 But what about the timing of your workout?

 Evening exercise may facilitate sleep by heating up the body and decreasing stress and anxiety, said the authors.
-When your body cools down, it triggers sleepiness—something referred to as the "warm-bath effect", which has been found to improve sleep, research has shown.
-(Your body will naturally cool down before bed, but a warm bath—or exercise—can kick off that process.)
+When your body cools down, it triggers sleepiness—something referred to as the "warm bath effect," which research has shown improves sleep.
+Your body will naturally cool down before bed, but a warm bath—or exercise—can kick off that process.

 What you probably shouldn't do is end a workout and immediately hop into bed.
 A systematic review of 23 studies found that certain parameters of sleep quality were improved with evening exercise, as long as the workout ended at least an hour before bed.
 Less than that may not allow your cardiovascular system to recover fully before bed, meaning you'll slip between the sheets with a higher heart rate and a nervous system that's all riled up, impeding sleep.